jadecobra/python_tdd_exercises/source/AssertionError.rst

       E       AssertionError: False != None

-  The ``assertEqual`` method from ``unittest.TestCase`` checks if the two given inputs, ``False`` and ``None`` are equal.
-We look at function signatures in :doc:`TypeError` to get a better understanding of passing inputs to functions.
+  The ``unittest.TestCase.assertEqual`` :doc:`method <functions>` checks if the two given inputs, ``False`` and ``None`` are equal. :doc:`TypeError` covers function signatures if you want a better understanding of passing inputs to functions.

   For now, we could imagine that in a file named ``unittest.py`` there is a definition which means something like the code below.
-We could also `look at the real definition of the assertEqual method <https://github.com/python/cpython/blob/f1f85a42eafd31720cf905c5407ca3e043946698/Lib/unittest/case.py#L868>`_

   .. code-block:: python